Anchorage Alaska Facts -

 I am so grateful for this Anchorage Memories website" Robert

-The town of Anchorage Alaska first began when a railroad construction port was created at the mouth of Ship Creek.
+The town first began when a railroad construction port was created at the mouth of Ship Creek.

 That construction took place between 1915 and 1923 and the site was named "Ship Creek Landing".
 Since there was no place to stay, a very basic city of tents soon began springing up.
 Can you imagine living in a tent during the Alaska winter?